 Occupational therapy can support children with autism in toilet training by addressing sensory challenges that may make the process difficult.
 Therapists often use visual schedules and social stories, which provide clear, step-by-step guidance that can ease a child’s understanding and anxiety.

-Additionally, creating a structured toileting routine helps establish consistency and predictability, key elements in supporting children with autism.
+Creating a structured toileting routine also helps establish consistency and predictability, key elements in supporting children with autism.

 Addressing Sensory Challenges in Children with Autism

-Children with autism may encounter unique sensory challenges that can make toilet training a complex process.
-The autism spectrum disorder often involves heightened sensitivities to sounds, textures, and other sensations, making the process of toileting challenging for children.
+Children with autism may encounter unique sensory challenges that make toilet training complex.
+The autism spectrum disorder often involves heightened sensitivities to sounds, textures, and other sensations, making the toileting process challenging for children.

-Occupational therapy can help by addressing these sensory challenges, allowing children to become more comfortable in their environment.
-Occupational therapists work on creating strategies that can be used to help your child feel ready to start toilet training.
+Occupational therapy addresses these sensory challenges, making children more comfortable.
+Occupational therapists create strategies to help your child feel ready to start toilet training.

 Using Visual Schedules and Social Stories

-Many children with autism benefit from the structured guidance that visual schedules and social stories provide during toilet training.
+Many autistic children benefit from the structured guidance provided by visual schedules and social stories during toilet training.
 These tools help children understand and anticipate the steps involved.

-A visual schedule can be a series of pictures or symbols that illustrate each stage, from recognizing the need to use the toilet to washing hands.
+A visual schedule can be a series of pictures or symbols illustrating each stage, from recognising the need to use the toilet to washing hands.
 Social stories, often found in a toilet training book, can depict scenarios that guide children in knowing when to go.

-Occupational therapy help is essential, as occupational therapists work with children and their families to create personalized training strategies.
-They consider a child’s individual needs, offering potty training tips and resources that make the process more predictable and less stressful for both children and their families.
+Occupational therapy help is essential, as therapists work with children and their families to create personalised training strategies.
+They consider a child’s needs, offering potty training tips and resources that make the process more predictable and less stressful for children and their families.

 Creating a Structured Toileting Routine

-When starting on the journey of creating a structured toileting routine, consistency emerges as a key element for success, especially for children with autism.
-Occupational therapists and physical therapists play a pivotal role in guiding families through this process.
+When creating a structured toileting routine, consistency emerges as a key element for success, especially for children with autism.
+Occupational and physical therapists are pivotal in guiding families through this process.
 A child may benefit from a visual schedule to reinforce routines and provide clear expectations.
 OTs can help tailor strategies to each child’s needs, ensuring a supportive environment for potty training.
 Establishing a specific time and pattern aids in reducing anxiety and building confidence.
-By integrating occupational therapy principles, children are more likely to succeed in toilet training.
+Integrating occupational therapy principles makes children more likely to succeed in toilet training.

 This structured approach fosters independence and eases the shift in toileting routines.